Top 5 Holiday Sleep Tips for Toddlers

 If your toddler needs a nap each day, plan for it if you can.
 Schedule activities around naptime or leave her sleeping at home with grandpa.

 If your toddler behaves better and is just a better version of herself when she gets lots of sleep at night, put her to bed early.
-If you're super busy and active, she may even need to go to bed earlier than normal.
+If you have a very busy, active schedule, she may even need to go to bed earlier than normal.

 If she needs to stay up late one night, put her to bed early the next night and offer an extra long nap.
 Plan ahead for her sleep needs just like you would plan ahead for her meals.